-This is the MPA's policing and performance plan for April 2002 to March 2003.
-The plan describes arrangements for policing London over the year and gives details of:
+This is our policing and performance plan for April 2002 to March 2003.
+The plan describes our arrangements for policing London over the year and gives details of our:

 - priorities;

 - objectives;

 - past performance;

 - future performance targets;

 - funding and use of resources;

 - work to improve effectiveness, efficiency and economy; plus

 - views of independent auditors and inspectors.